 14. Play group games

 Playing with other children is like attending a special school where your child learns the crucial skills of being part of a team.
 In these group games, children learn the art of sharing, negotiating, and problem-solving, creating a little community.
 Unlike formal settings, there are no strict rules.
 It is more about everyone wanting to play with similar toys and occasionally trading them.
 Through these shared experiences, your child not only learns to share toys but also to exchange ideas.
-Group play fosters cooperation and helps them understand social rules.
+Group activities foster cooperative play and help them understand social rules.
 So, when kids engage in these playful adventures, they are not just having fun, they are on a journey of discovering the magic of sharing, teamwork, and building friendships (2).

 Frequently Asked Questions